ButterCMS/nextjs-starter-buttercms/README.md

 Most importantly, **do not publish** the blog post.
 Instead, click **Save Draft**.

+If you have not already, set `PREVIEW=false` in your `.env.local` file and restart your local development server.

-Now, if you go to the your blog list view page on localhost: [http://localhost:3000/#blog](http://localhost:3000/#blog), you won't see this post because it’s not published.
-However, if you use **Preview Mode** by deleting `PREVIEW=false` from your `.env.local` file will, your new post will appear ([Documentation](https://nextjs.org/docs/advanced-features/preview-mode)).
+Now, if you go to the your blog list view page on localhost: [http://localhost:3000/#blog](http://localhost:3000/#blog), you won't see this post, as its status has not yet been updated to `published`.
+However, if you use **Preview Mode** by deleting `PREVIEW=false` from your `.env.local` file, your new post will appear ([Documentation](https://nextjs.org/docs/advanced-features/preview-mode)).

-**Tip**: [You can set a preview URL on ButterCMS](https://buttercms.com/kb/preview-urls) for pages deployed to Vercel, allowing you to preview changes from within your Butter account!.
+**Tip**: [You can set a preview URL on ButterCMS](https://buttercms.com/kb/preview-urls) for pages deployed to Vercel, allowing you to live-preview changes on the web from within your Butter account!
 Sweet!

 ### Step 5.
 Deploy on Vercel